LizardByte/Sunshine/docs/source/about/installation.rst

 Binaries of Sunshine are created for each release.
 They are available for Linux, macOS, and Windows.
 Binaries can be found in the `latest release`_.

-..
-Tip:: Some third party packages also exist.
+.. tip:: Some third party packages also exist.
 See :ref:`Third Party Packages <about/third_party_packages:third party packages>`.

 Docker